City-of-Helsinki/open-city-profile-ui/README.md

 Run `yarn` to install dependencies, start app with `yarn start`.

 The graphql-backend for development is located at https://profiili-api.test.kuva.hel.ninja/graphql/, it has graphiql installed so you can browse it in your browser!

+## GDPR API

+Delete profile, download profile and delete service connections use GDPR API to get an authorization code for the wanted action.

+The code is fetched in an iframe.
+Firefox and Safari have issues with this when running in _localhost_.
+They don't send third party cookies, so the authorization code cannot be fetched.

+You can disable this in the browser's security settings.

+Or better to use `yarn start-https`.
+There might still be problems with Safari.
+Then loosen the security settings with third party cookies and use https.

 ## Learn More